 Interest Rate in Hungary averaged 10.78 percent from 1987 until 2021, reaching an all time high of 28 percent in January of 1995 and a record low of 0.60 percent in July of 2020.
 This page provides the latest reported value for - Hungary Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Hungary Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on November of 2021.

-Interest Rate in Hungary is expected to be 0.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Hungary to stand at 1.25 in 12 months time.
-In the long-term, the Hungary Interest Rate is projected to trend around 2.00 percent in 2020, according to our econometric models.
+Interest Rate in Hungary is expected to be 2.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Hungary Interest Rate is projected to trend around 2.75 percent in 2022 and 3.00 percent in 2023, according to our econometric models.